 Custodial credit risk is the risk that in the event of a financial institution failure, the Health Services' deposits may not be returned to it.
 The Health Services does not have a deposit policy for custodial credit risk.
-As of December 31, 2020, the Health Services' deposits in the amount of \$156,530 were exposed to custodial credit risk.
+At December 31, 2021, none of the Health Services' deposits were exposed to custodial credit risk.